Barnes, Bogdanovic lead Kings past Wizards, 113-106

-WASHINGTON (AP) — Harrison Barnes matched his season high with 26 points on 7-of-8 shooting, Bojan Bogdanovic had 21 points and the Sacramento Kings beat the Washington Wizards 113-106 on Sunday night.
+Harrison Barnes matched his season high with 26 points on 7-of-8 shooting, Bojan Bogdanovic had 21 points to help the Kings to a 113-106 victory.

+Sacramento held Washington — the NBA’s second-ranked offense — to 49 points after the break and 21 in the fourth quarter.

+“The challenge to the group at halftime was let’s see if we can’t continue to score but actually get some stops,” said Walton, whose team entered halftime tied at 57.
+“Let’s try to put our will on this game.
+I think our guys did a really nice job in the second half of playing defense.”

 Buddy Hield added 18 points, including a late 3-pointer that put Sacramento’s lead at multiple possessions for good, and Richaun Holmes had 16 points and 10 rebounds.

-The Kings won for the seventh time in 10 games to improve to 7-8.
+The Kings — who are without injured regulars Marvin Bagley III (thumb) and D’Aaron Fox (ankle) — won for the seventh time in 10 games to improve to 7-8 while forcing 17 turnovers and holding the Wizards to 46% shooting.

+“We just wanted to come out and guard and be there for each other,” Holmes said, “and I think we did a pretty good job tonight.”

 Bradley Beal led Washington with 20 points, ending his string of 30 or more at a career-best five games.
 Isaiah Thomas added 17, and Moritz Wagner had 12 points and 11 rebounds.

+“The ball just didn’t go in,” Beal said about Washington’s offense, which is averaging a fraction above 119 points and 48% from the floor.
+“It was just one of those nights for us.
+On nights like tonight, we’ve got to defend, and that’s kind of been our Achilles’ heel.”

-After each team led by as many as seven during a first half that finished tied at 57, The Kings built their lead as large as nine on a 17-8 third-quarter run.
+Tied at the half, the Kings built their lead to nine on a 17-8 third-quarter run.
 Bogdanovic scored eight points in the stretch, including an early 3-pointer, a driving reverse layup and then a free throw that stretched it to 88-79 with 1:41 left in the quarter.

 The Kings kept the lead at multiple baskets until Thomas’ baseline 3-pointer cut it to 100-97 with 4:11 left.